State Advocacy Issue

 This is a summary of the laws governing state pharmacy boards' authority to regulate the sale of veterinary prescription drugs sold by non-veterinarians.

-- VCPR requirement for prescriptions
+- VCPR requirement for prescriptions and other treatment

 According to the AVMA Principles of Veterinary Medical Ethics, it is unethical for a veterinarian to write a prescription or dispense a prescription drug outside a Veterinarian-Client-Patient Relationship (VCPR).